jesseweed/maverick/README.md

 ### KNOWN ISSUES
-This I've only done limited testing on this, controllers & views seem to be stable, but models are still a work in progress.
+I've only done limited testing on this, controllers & views seem to be stable, but models are still a work in progress.